 History of California from the Ice Age to the present.
 Early Man, historic Indians, Spanish and Mexican occupations, American trappers and the 49ers, and developments which make it a unique state.
-One Saturday
+One Saturday field trip required.

 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.
 Area of Emphasis and Gen Ed Applicable.
-UC/CSU

-HIST 7 UNITED STATES MILITARY HISTORY
+HIST 7: UNITED STATES MILITARY HISTORY